Is a Career

 Trained butlers hold an advantage over all other staff roles due to their specialized training specific to the private service industry.
 This training is the solid foundation that Private Service Professional (PSP) careers are built upon, allowing one to climb the “domestic ladder.”

-The International Butler Academy (TIBA) has earned the world’s best Butler School title.
+The International Butler Academy (TIBA) is located in The Netherlands and has earned the world’s best Butler School title.
 TIBA answers the question How to become a butler?

 Nanny